Get the FREE one-click dictionary software for Windows

 Derived forms: privates

-See also: backstage, clannish, cliquish, cloistered, close, closed-door, clubby [informal], confidential, esoteric, head-to-head, insular, inward, nonpublic, offstage, one-on-one, personal, privy, reclusive, secluded, secret, semiprivate, sequestered, snobbish, snobby [informal], tête-à-tête, toffee-nosed [Brit, informal]
+See also: backstage, clannish, cliquish, cloistered, close, closed-door, clubby [informal], confidential, esoteric, head-to-head, insular, inward, nonpublic, offstage, one-on-one, one-to-one, personal, privy [archaic], reclusive, secluded, secret, semiprivate, sequestered, snobbish, snobby [informal], tête-à-tête, toffee-nosed [Brit, informal]

 Type of: enlisted man [N. Amer]